-The thesis in the format of published papers shall consist the following:
+The thesis in the format of published papers shall consist of the following:

-- (i) An abstract, which summarises the most important findings presented in each published paper or accepted manuscript.
-It should indicate how the included works are thematically linked or tied to a particular research framework and how, when considered together, they contribute significantly to knowledge in the discipline. - (ii) The Introduction chapter should include the following: - description of research problem investigated; - objectives of the study; - list of publications and/or accepted manuscripts; - the account of research progress linking the publications.
-The account of research progress must link together the various papers submitted as part of the thesis so that the reader can understand the logic behind the progression of the research programme. - (iii) The Literature Review chapter must contain, in accordance with discipline norms, a critical review of relevant literature, identify the knowledge gaps and the relationship of the literature to the programme of research. - (iv) The Methodology chapter (where applicable). - (v) The core chapter of the thesis consist of the published papers or accepted manuscripts in their original publication format and should NOT be retyped or reformatted.
-They must be presented coherently in the thesis according to the requirement of the University of Malaya (Degree of Doctor of Philosophy) Regulations, including any accompanying declarations.
-The following must be indicated for any jointly written paper: - Acknowledgment of co-authors and verification of originality. - A clear statement of the contribution made by each author in any joint published work.
+- () An abstract, which summarises the most important findings presented in each published paper or accepted manuscript or production.
+It should indicate how the included works are thematically linked or tied to a particular research framework and how, when considered together, they contribute significantly to knowledge in the discipline. - (i) The Introduction chapter should include the following: - description of research problem investigated; - objectives of the study; - list of publications and/or accepted manuscripts or production; - the account of research progress linking the publications.
+The account of research progress must link together the various papers or production submitted as part of the thesis so that the reader can understand the logic behind the progression of the research programme. - (ii) The Literature Review chapter must contain, in accordance with the relevant discipline's norms, a critical review of relevant literature, identify the knowledge gaps and the relationship of the literature to the area of research. - (iv) The Methodology chapter (where applicable). - (v) The core chapter of the thesis consist of the published papers or accepted manuscripts or production in their original publication format and should NOT be retyped or reformatted.
+They must be presented coherently in the thesis according to the requirement of the University of Malaya Doctoral Degree Regulations (latest version), including any accompanying declarations.
+The following must be indicated for any jointly written paper: - Acknowledgment of co-authors and verification of originality. - A clear statement of the contribution made by each author in any joint published work or production.
 For example, a statement of contribution from a 3-author academic research publication is as follows: